4dvyte/Lawn-theme/README.md

 ## Download

-Download the theme you like from the link below, Right click and save the file as css into your theme folder
+Download the theme from the link below, Right click and save the file as css into your theme folder

 [Download](https://raw.githubusercontent.com/4dvyte/Lawn-theme/main/lawn.theme.css)